 ... to Jonathan Slinger.com.
 Jonathan is a successful London-based actor whose career has spanned work with the Royal Shakespeare Company, roles at the National Theatre and in the West End as well as regular film and television work.
 Here you can find out the latest news about Jonathan, discover more about his career and view images of him in various roles; you can also leave him a message through the guestbook.

-Twelfth Night and The Tempest open in Stratford Upon Avon...
+Latest news: Twelfth Night opens to standing ovations at the Royal Shakespeare Theatre...
 David Farr's production of Twelfth Night has opened in the Royal Shakespeare Theatre to standing ovations from the audience.
 Jonathan plays the pompous Malvolio whose cross-gartered yellow stockings get him into trouble with the object of his affections, the sombre Lady Olivia, with hilarious consequences.
 You can see pictures, book tickets and watch the trailer here: http://www.rsc.org.uk/whats-on/twelfth-night/.
 Watch this space for the critics' reaction and don't forget that Jonathan's other two plays The Comedy of Errors and The Tempest open on 16 March and 30 March respectively.

 Rehearsals underway for The Tempest & Twelfth Night